stephwon/Applied_Bioinformatics_BMMB852/Wk8/Wk8_Assignment.md

 	cat bam/${SAM} | samtools sort > bam/${BAM}
 	samtools index bam/${BAM}
 ```
-When we put it all together into IGV, the result looks like this
+When we put it all together into IGV, the result looks like this:

 The reson for terrible alingment is because the SRA is horrific file from the start.